 Why Oxford is a great place to study this course

-Vibrant, cosmopolitan and surrounded by fantastic countryside, Oxford is a truly student city - one in five of the population is a student.
-It attracts students and staff from an exceptionally wide range of social and cultural backgrounds - you’ll be joining a diverse national and international community.
+Oxford attracts students and staff from an wide range of social and cultural backgrounds so you can be sure you'll be joining a diverse national and international community.

 Brookes has outstanding transport links, with buses leaving for central London and international airports every 20 minutes from just outside the Headington campus.
-We are also just a mile from the excellent resources for geographers offered in the city of Oxford including museums, libraries, cultural exhibitions and events.
+As a student of International Relations and Politics you'll relish being just an hour away from the Houses of Parliament, perfectly placing you for further expansion of your opportunities for employment and experience.

 Support for students studying International Relations and Politics